LDS-Data/lds-church-discipline/README.md

 Individuals for whom church discipline has been claimed but for which sufficient evidence has not been found.

-* Martha Nibley Beck – Scholar and author.
-Excommunicated??? for her public writings which were deemed to be critical of the church.
+* Martha Nibley Beck——Scholar and author—Excommunicated??? for her public writings which were deemed to be critical of the church.
 She was a part time faculty at BYU at the time and is the daughter of Hugh Nibley, a well-known Mormon apologist.

 * Jason Derek Brown, 489th fugitive to be placed on the FBI Ten Most Wanted list.
 No evidence of excommunication yet found.